 The male and female may stay together for several days, even sharing kills, and they mate repeatedly over a few days.

 Cubs are born in heavy cover or caves.

 mothers on hunts at four months and usually make their first kills at

-A long time ago these African animals lived in a big range which stretched from Siberia to South Africa.
+A long time ago these African animals lived in a wide range which stretched from Siberia to South Africa.

 Today however, these cats have relinquished up to 75 percent of their original range.

 Because this is such a difficult animal to track it has taken scientists a long time to recognize their global decline in numbers.

 The biggest threats to them are habitat conversion for agriculture and other human development.
 They are persecuted by humans because of the conflict with livestock-keepers as well as game farm owners.